ly245422/SSPL/README.md

 ```
 python main.py
 ```
-Remember to specify your own MASTER_ADDR and MASTER_PORT in main.py
+Remember to specify your own MASTER_ADDR and MASTER_PORT in main.py and path to metadata in arguments_train.py

 **Note:** We found that learning rates have vital influence on SSPL's performance.
 So we suggest that using the early stopping strategy to select hyper-parameters and avoid overfitting.

 ### Test
 After training, ```frame_best.pth```, ```sound_best.pth```, ```ssl_head_best.pth``` (and ```pcm_best.pth``` for SSPL (w/ PCM))
-can be obtained, and you need to place them in ```models/pretrain/``` before testing. <br>To test SSPL on Chaotic World with default setting, simply run:
+can be obtained. <br>To test SSPL on Chaotic World with default setting, simply run:
 ```
 python test.py
 ```
-Remember to specify your own MASTER_ADDR and MASTER_PORT in test.py
+Remember to specify your own MASTER_ADDR and MASTER_PORT in test.py and path to metadata in arguments_test.py

 ### Weight
 You can download our checkpoint and best weights.<br>